astronomer/docs/astro/deploy-github-integration.md

 ## Prerequisites

 - Workspace Admin permissions on an Astro Workspace.
-- A GitHub repository that contains an Astro project.
+- A GitHub repository that contains an [Astro project](https://docs.astronomer.io/astro/cli/develop-project#create-an-astro-project).
 The Astro project can exist at any level in your repository.
 - A GitHub account with read and write permissions to the repositories containing your Astro project.
+If you don't have these permissions, send a request GitHub repository administrator when prompted by Astro.
 - At least one Astro Deployment.
 - At least one GitHub branch that you want to deploy to Astro.

 ## Connect a GitHub repository to a Workspace

-Before you begin, ensure that you’re logged in on GitHub with enough permissions to read code from the repository from which you want to deploy code.
+Before you begin, ensure that you’re logged in on GitHub with permissions to read code from the repository where you want to deploy code.

 1. In your Workspace, click **Workspace Settings** > **Git Deploys.**
 2. Click **Install GitHub Application.** A window appears instructing you to authorize the **Astro App** on your personal GitHub account.
 Follow the prompts to authorize the application.
 3. Return to the Astro UI.
 From the **Git Deploys** screen, click **Connect Repository**.
 4. Select the Organization that contains the repository you want to integrate with Astro, then click **Continue**.
-A new window appears and prompts you to allow **Astro App** to access either all repositories or specific repositories within your GitHub Organization.
+A new window prompts you to allow **Astro App** to access either all repositories or specific repositories within your GitHub Organization.
 Choose which repositories you want to enable the app for, then click **Request.**

     ![The GitHub authorization screen for connecting a repository to GitHub.
 GitHub requests for the Astro App to connect to at least one of your repositories](/img/docs/request-astro-app.png)